Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Discussion

-Likewise, the problem of missing data is particularly notable for enforced disappearances and sexual violence.
-On the one hand, this issue arises because the victim simply does not know their aggressor.
-On the other hand, it is due to the difficulties in documenting such incidents and the institutional limitations in managing the information.
-Missing data can lead to a biased characterization of the phenomenon.
-Therefore, it is necessary to address this issue in future research.
+Missing data are also substantial, particularly for enforced disappearances and sexual violence.
+This occurs partly because victims may not know the identity of the perpetrator, and partly because of the difficulties of documentation and institutional constraints in managing records.
+Missingness can bias the characterization of the phenomenon, so addressing it is an important direction for future research.

-The sustained presence of multiple, overlapping armed structures (including guerrillas, paramilitaries, and organized crime) throughout the study period underscores that the Colombian conflict cannot be reduced to a binary confrontation.
-Rather, it was a multi-layered system shaped by shifting alliances, localized disputes, and economic interests, particularly those linked to illicit economies.
-These conclusions emerge from the integration of historical context, with quantitative network metrics that reveal structural properties underpinning the territorial dynamics of the war.
-Together, they point to the need for peacebuilding strategies that go beyond disarmament to address the socio-economic and institutional conditions that enable the persistence and reconfiguration of armed violence.

-This research is important because it introduces a methodological and analytical framework that uncovers dimensions of internal armed conflicts often missed by traditional qualitative or chronological approaches.
-By integrating detailed historical records from the \textit{Centro Nacional de Memoria Histórica} with advanced network analysis, the study not only identifies who the actors are and where they operate, but also reveals how their relationships and territorial control shift over time.
-This dynamic perspective allows for the detection of structural patterns (such as fragmentation, consolidation, and overlapping spheres of influence) that are critical to understanding the persistence and transformation of violence.
-Unlike conventional narratives that portray conflicts as linear sequences of events, this approach treats them as evolving systems, where the configuration of relationships between armed actors and territories plays a decisive role in shaping the conflict’s trajectory.
+This research contributes a methodological and analytical framework that reveals dimensions of internal armed conflict that are often missed by purely qualitative or chronological approaches.
+By integrating historical records from the \textit{Centro Nacional de Memoria Histórica} with network analysis, the study identifies not only who the actors are and where they operate, but also how their relationships and territorial configurations change over time.
+This dynamic perspective uncovers structural patterns, including fragmentation, consolidation, and overlapping spheres of influence, that help explain the persistence and transformation of violence.
+Rather than treating conflict as a linear sequence of events, the approach models it as an evolving system in which the configuration of relationships between armed actors and territories shapes the conflict’s trajectory.